Top 14 Best Beaches To Visit In August

 Anse Intendance Seychelles

-11. Boracay, Philippines: Powder Perfection
+11. Boracay, Philippines: Four Kilometers of Perfection

 Boracay Philippines